 The Transformation of the Eastside

 Ben Tolson: C3’s lease at Eastside Village in 2014 served in many ways as the validation of the Eastside as a desirable office market.
 What’s happened since has been nothing short of a transformation of the Eastside.
 Obviously, a lot of other uses have filled in as well.
 But we now have an office submarket where we didn’t a decade ago.

 During this period, the IH-35 barrier was figuratively lifted between East and West.
-Investors, developers and tenants finally dismissed any historical preconceptions, turned to the future, and saw tremendous opportunity.
+Commercial real estate investors, developers, and tenants finally dismissed any historical preconceptions, turned to the future, and saw tremendous opportunity.

 Kristi Svec Simmons: No one would have guessed how successful East Austin would have been as it relates to office space.
 The activity went from tenants “considering” the submarket as an option to tenants “wanting” to be there.